hasibul98/blog-website/blueprint.md

-# **Blueprint: Blog Application with Admin Panel and User Features**
+# **Blueprint: Blog Application with Admin Panel and User Features (Updated)**

 ## **Overview**
 This project enhances an existing React blog application by integrating a robust administrative panel and expanded user functionalities.
 The admin panel empowers authorized users to create, manage, and publish blog posts, including the ability to upload images alongside their textual content.
 This includes the capability to embed images directly within the text content using a rich text editor, allowing for a more dynamic and interactive post creation experience.
 User engagement is supported through a commenting system, allowing readers to provide feedback on each blog post.
-New user features include a redesigned navigation bar, automatic redirection to the blog page after successful login, a dedicated user profile page to display user information, and a clear logout option.
-The design prioritizes a modern, intuitive, and mobile-responsive user interface, adhering to best practices in React development and Firebase integration.
+New user features include a redesigned navigation bar, automatic redirection to the blog page after successful login, a dedicated user profile page to display user information, and a clear logout option. **Additionally, users can now view, edit, and delete their own blog posts directly from their profile page, providing comprehensive content management capabilities.** The design prioritizes a modern, intuitive, and mobile-responsive user interface, adhering to best practices in React development and Firebase integration.

 ## **Detailed Project Outline**

 ### **Core Functionality**
-*   **Blog Listing:** Displays all published blog posts.
+*   **Blog Listing:** Displays all published blog posts (truncated with HTML content).
-*   **Individual Blog View:** Shows a single blog post with its content and associated image (now supporting inline images).
+*   **Individual Blog View:** Shows a single blog post with its complete content and associated inline images.
 *   **Commenting System:** Allows users to post comments on individual blog posts.
 *   **Admin Panel:** Provides a dedicated interface for content creators to:
     *   Create new blog posts (title, rich text content with inline images).
-    *   Upload images to Firebase Storage (via rich text editor).
+    *   Upload images to Firebase Storage (via TinyMCE editor).
     *   Publish posts to Firestore.
-*   **User Authentication & Authorization:** (Expanded) Google Sign-in for user authentication.
+*   **User Authentication & Authorization:** Google Sign-in for user authentication.
 Admin access (future consideration, currently based on direct route access).
-*   **User Profile Page:** Displays logged-in user's information.
+*   **User Profile Page:** Displays logged-in user's information. **Now also displays the user's authored blog posts with options to Edit and Delete.**
 *   **Logout Functionality:** Allows users to sign out.
+*   **Post Editing Functionality:** Users can edit their existing blog posts.
+*   **Post Deletion Functionality:** Users can delete their existing blog posts, including associated images from Firebase Storage.

 ### **Technology Stack**
 *   **Frontend:** React.js